rhaiscript/book/src/language/values-and-types.md

 | **System floating-point** (current configuration, disabled with [`no_float`])                                                    | `rhai::FLOAT` (`f32` or `f64`)                                                                        | `"f32"` or `"f64"`    | `"123.456"` etc.          |
 | **Nothing/void/nil/null/Unit** (or whatever it is called)                                                                        | `()`                                                                                                  | `"()"`                | `""` _(empty string)_     |

-All types are treated strictly separate by Rhai, meaning that `i32` and `i64` and `u32` are completely different - they even cannot be added together.
+All types are treated strictly separate by Rhai, meaning that `i32` and `i64` and `u32` are completely different &nsash;
+they even cannot be added together.
 This is very similar to Rust.

 The default integer type is `i64`.
 If other integer types are not needed, it is possible to exclude them and make a